Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Exception Handling ?<br>
 Exception handling is used to change the normal flow of the code execution if a specified error (exceptional) condition occurs.
 This condition is called an exception.

-What is Encapsulation ? <br>
-Binding code and data together into a single unit are known as encapsulation.

-What is Inheritance ?<br>
-Inheritance is a mechanism in which one class acquires the property of another class.

-What is Polymorphism ?<br>
-Polymorphism is the ability of an object to identify as more than one type.

-What is Abstraction ? <br>
-Hiding internal details and showing functionality is known as abstraction.
-For example phone call, we don't know the internal processing.

 What is Method Overloading ?
 If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>